amaralibey/gsv-cities/README.md

 #### **Database organisation**

-Contrary to existing visual place recognition datasets, where images are organised in a way that's not (so humanely) explorable.
+Contrary to existing visual place recognition datasets, where images are organised in a way that's not (so humanly) explorable.
 Images in GSV-Cities are names as follows:

 `city_place-id_year_month_bearing_latitude_longitude_panoid.JPG`